elkebir-group/machina/README.md

 <a name="pmh_tr"></a>
 ### Parsimonious Migration History with Tree Resolution (`pmh_tr`)

 In the parsimonious migration history with polytomy resolution we are given a clone tree `T` whose leaves are labeled by anatomical sites.
-The task is to find a refinement `T'` of `T` and label its inner vertices of such that the resulting migration graph `G` has minimum migration number, comigration number and seeding site number.
+The task is to find a refinement `T'` of `T` and label its inner vertices such that the resulting migration graph `G` has minimum migration number, comigration number and seeding site number.
 It is possible to specify constraints on the topology of the migration graph.

+**(New)** - Now it can enumerate through multiple optimal/sub-optimal solutions. the flag `-N` can be used to specify the number of solutions to fetch.
+One problem is that `pmh_tr` outputs multiple identical trees when their internal representation inside `pmh_tr` is different.
+To remove such duplicate trees, `-P` flag can be used.

     Usage:
       pmh_tr [--help|-h|-help] [-G str] [-OLD] [-UB_gamma int] [-UB_mu int]
-         [-UB_sigma int] -c str [-e] [-g] [-l int] [-log] [-m str] [-o str] -p str [-t int] T leaf_labeling
+         [-UB_sigma int] -c str [-e] [-g] [-l int] [-log] [-m str] [-o str] -p str [-t int] T leaf_labeling [-N int] [-P]
     Where:
       T
          Clone tree